docsforadobe/premiere-plugin-guide/docs/device-controllers/selector-descriptions.rst

 dsExecute
 ================================================================================

 Perform a device control operation based on the command in the DeviceRec.
-See the Commands section below for detailed descriptions.
+See :ref:`device-controllers/commands` for detailed descriptions.

 ----